• RECIPES

 What are soba noodles?

 Traditional soba is made with only buckwheat flour and water, so it’s easy to make soba noodle recipes gluten-free: despite its name, buckwheat has no relation to wheat!
-However, because 100% buckwheat noodles can be fragile and difficult to work with, you’ll often see soba that contains a mix of buckwheat and wheat flours.
-These are the noodles I usually choose (I also like these) – they still have the buckwheat’s yummy flavor, but they’re easier for tossing in a soba noodle salad like this one.
+However, because 100% buckwheat noodles can be fragile and difficult to work with, you’ll often see dried soba that contains a mix of buckwheat and wheat flours.
+These are the noodles I usually choose—they still have the buckwheat’s yummy flavor, but they’re easier for tossing in a noodle salad like this one.

-If you’re gluten-free, be sure to seek out 100% buckwheat soba (these are awesome!).
+If you’re gluten-free, be sure to seek out 100% buckwheat soba.
 Both varieties are readily available in Asian markets or in the Asian section of regular grocery stores.

 Soba noodle salad